 A lot of these factors take daily consideration: updating your calendar daily, updating prices regularly, answering messages lightning fast.
 They can be considerably boosted using automated property management tools.

-Responsiveness: Respond to every single message and aim to respond within one hour.
-I know you have to sleep sometime, you can use a service like Smartbnb to ensure all messages get responded to within minutes.
+- Responsiveness: Respond to every single message and aim to respond within one hour.
+I know you have to sleep sometime, you can use a service like Hospitable to ensure all messages get responded to within minutes.

 How to increase views on Airbnb